Hazratbal Shrine: History

-Hazratbal Shrine was established by Inayat Begum, the daughter of Khwaja Nur-ud-Din Eshai and the custodian of the relic.
-The first building of the shrine was constructed in 17th century by Mughal subedar Sadiq Khan during the emperor Shah Jahan's reign.
-This was initially called Ishrat Jahan.
-The building was ordered to be converted into a prayer hall in 1634 by Shah Jahan.
-Construction of the present day structure was started in 1968 and took 11 years to complete, finishing in 1979.
+The Hazratbal Shrine was established under the patronage of Inayat Begum, the daughter of Khwaja Nur-ud-Din Eshai, who served as the custodian of the relic.
+The earliest structure on the site was constructed in 17th century by Mughal subedar Sadiq Khan during the reign of Emperor Shah Jahan.
+The building was initially called Ishrat Jahan and was converted into a prayer hall in 1634 on the orders of Shah Jahan.
+Construction of the present day structure began in 1968 and took 11 years to complete, finishing in 1979.

-The relic was first brought to Kashmir by Syed Abdullah Madani, a purported descendant of The Holy Prophet Muhammad عليه الصلاة والسلام who left Medina Munawwarah (in present-day Saudi Arabia) and settled in the South Indian city of Bijapur in 1635, at a time when the Islamic Mughal Empire was rapidly expanding across India.

-Following Abdullah's passing, his son Syed Hameed inherited the relic.
-The region was conquered by the Mughals shortly afterwards, and Hameed was stripped of his family estates.
-Finding himself unable to care for the relic, he passed it to Khwaja Nur-ud-Din Eshai, a wealthy Kashmiri businessman.
+According to tradition, the relic was first brought to Kashmir by Syed Abdullah Madani, who is described as a descendant of the Islamic Prophet Muhammad.
+Abdullah Madani left Medina and settled in Bijapur in Southern Indian in 1635, during the period of Mughal expansion.
+Following his death, the relic was inherited by his son Syed Hameed.
+After the Mughal conquest of the region, Hameed reportedly lost his estates and transferred custody of the relic to Khwaja Nur-ud-Din Eshai, a Kashmiri merchant.

 A copy of the Quran written by Mughal Emperor, Aurangzeb in Hazratbal Shrine.

-When the Mughal emperor Aurangzeb was informed of its existence and transfer, he had it seized and sent to the shrine of Sufi mystic Mu'in al-Din Chishti in Ajmer, and imprisoned Eshai in Delhi.
-After nine days Aurangzeb had a dream of The Holy Prophet Muhammad عليه الصلاة والسلام with four caliphs: Abu Bakr, Umar, Usman and Ali رضي الله عنهم.
-In the dream, The Holy Prophet Muhammad عليه الصلاة والسلام ordered him to send the Moi-e-Muqaddas to Kashmir from Ajmer.
-Then Aurangzeb returned it to Eshai and allow him to take it to Kashmir.
-However, Eshai had already died while imprisoned.
-By 1700, the relic had been transported to Kashmir, along with the body of Eshai.
+Mughal emperor Aurangzeb, upon learning the relic's existence, ordered it to be taken to Ajmer and placed at the shrine of the Sufi saint Mu'in al-Din Chishti, while Eshai was imprisoned in Delhi.
+Some later traditional accounts state that Aurangzeb subsequently ordered the relic to be sent back to Kashmir after experiencing a dream in which he saw the Islamic prophet Muhammad along with the four Rashidun caliphs.
+According to these accounts, the dream prompted him to reverse his earlier decision and allow the relic to be returned.
+Although Aurangzeb is said to have permitted Khwaja Nur-ud-Din Eshai to take the relic to Kashmir, Eshai had died while imprisoned in Delhi.
+By around 1700, the relic was transported to Kashmir along with Eshai's remains.
 There, Inayat Begum, the daughter of Eshai, became the custodian of the relic and established the Hazratbal Shrine.
-Since then, her male descendants have been caretakers of the relic at the mosque.

-Begum's male descendants belong to what is known as the Banday family.
-As of 2019, three main members care for the relic: Manzoor Ahmad Banday, Ishaq Banday and Mohiuddin Banday.
-The relic is displayed for public view only on special Islamic occasions, such as The Birthdays of The Holy Prophet Muhammad عليه الصلاة والسلام and His four main companions.
+Custodianship of the relic has since remained with her male descendants, who belong to what is known as the Banday family.
+As of 2019, the relic was under the care of Manzoor Banday, Ishaq Banday and Mohiuddin Banday.
+The relic is displayed for public view only on special Islamic occasions, including celebrations associated with the birth of the Islamic prophet Muhammad (Mawlid) and his four principal companions.